XTLS/Xray-docs-next/docs/en/config/routing.md

 - **Full match**: Starts with `"full:"`, the rest is a domain name.
 The rule takes effect when this domain exactly matches the target domain.
 For example, "full:xray.com" matches "xray.com" but not "www.xray.com".
 - **Dotless domain**: Starts with `"dotless:"`, the rest is a string that cannot contain `.`.
 The rule takes effect when the domain contains no `.` and this string matches any part of the target domain.
 For example, "dotless:pc-" matches "pc-alice", "mypc-alice".
 Suitable for intranet NetBIOS domains, etc. Case sensitive.
 - **Predefined domain list**: Starts with `"geosite:"`, the rest is a name, such as `geosite:google` or `geosite:cn`.
 Refer to [Predefined Domain List](#predefined-domain-list) for names and domain lists.
 - **Load domains from file**: In the form of `"ext:file:tag"`.
-Must start with `ext:` (lowercase), followed by filename and tag.
+Must start with `ext:` (lowercase), followed by file and tag.
 The file is stored in the [Resource Directory](./features/env.md#resource-file-path).
 The file format is the same as `geosite.dat`, and the tag must exist in the file.

 ::: tip
 `"ext:geoip.dat:cn"` is equivalent to `"geoip:cn"`